ElmehdiLaassiri/ElmehdiLaassiri.github.io/_posts/2026-07-10-HomeLab1-Isolate.md

 Quick version of the full attack path:

-Foothold on **WEB01** via a React Server Components deserialization bug (CVE-2025-55182), then root via a kernel LPE, CopyFail, before pivoting into the internal network with Ligolo-ng, exposing four more machines.
-From there, **Box 2** falls to Drupalgeddon2 (CVE-2018-7600) for a www-data shell, escalated to root via another kernel LPE, DirtyFrag. **Box 3** goes down next through a WordPress plugin LFI-to-RCE chain (CVE-2023-6553, PHP filter chains) for www-data, followed by a misconfigured SUID find binary for root. **Box 4** is a pure misconfig box, where a no_root_squash NFS share leaks Windows credentials outright, while Samba's usermap script (CVE-2007-2447), an unauthenticated Redis instance, and a passwordless sudo rule allowing the leaked user to run nano as root (GTFOBins) all offer independent routes straight to root anyway.
-Those leaked credentials get reused on **Box 5**, a Windows workstation, where SMB access via NetExec enables RDP remotely, and RoguePlanet, a Windows Defender race condition, escalates to SYSTEM.
-The same credentials are reused once more on the Domain Controller **(Box 6)** as a valid domain account, triggering an ADCS ESC8 chain, where PetitPotam coerces the DC to authenticate, ntlmrelayx relays that auth to the undefended Web Enrollment endpoint, Certipy turns the resulting certificate into a TGT via PKINIT, and a final DCSync dumps every credential in the domain, including krbtgt.
+- Foothold on **WEB01** via a React Server Components deserialization bug (CVE-2025-55182), then root via a kernel LPE, CopyFail, before pivoting into the internal network with Ligolo-ng, exposing four more machines.
+From there.

+- **Box 2** falls to Drupalgeddon2 (CVE-2018-7600) for a www-data shell, escalated to root via another kernel LPE, DirtyFrag. **Box 3** goes down next through a WordPress plugin LFI-to-RCE chain (CVE-2023-6553, PHP filter chains) for www-data, followed by a misconfigured SUID find binary for root.

+- **Box 4** is a pure misconfig box, where a no_root_squash NFS share leaks Windows credentials outright, while Samba's usermap script (CVE-2007-2447), an unauthenticated Redis instance, and a passwordless sudo rule allowing the leaked user to run nano as root (GTFOBins) all offer independent routes straight to root anyway.

+- Those leaked credentials get reused on **Box 5**, a Windows workstation, where SMB access via NetExec enables RDP remotely, and RoguePlanet, a Windows Defender race condition, escalates to SYSTEM.

+- The same credentials are reused once more on the Domain Controller **(Box 6)** as a valid domain account, triggering an ADCS ESC8 chain, where PetitPotam coerces the DC to authenticate, ntlmrelayx relays that auth to the undefended Web Enrollment endpoint, Certipy turns the resulting certificate into a TGT via PKINIT, and a final DCSync dumps every credential in the domain, including krbtgt.

 <img width="1600" height="1000" alt="svgviewer-png-output" src="https://github.com/user-attachments/assets/9c9890b8-dc6f-42c1-b105-5e65c0f35cf1" />